Challenge Poverty Week 2021

-Taking part in Challenge Poverty Week can be rewarding and impactful.
+Taking part in Challenge Poverty Week is rewarding and impactful.
 Due to COVID-19 we are encouraging Challenge Poverty Week activities to take place online whenever possible.
 However, we will be providing resources to help you organise in-person events.

-Check out our resources page with toolkits and templates to make it easy for you to get involved, whether that’s organising a speaker events, launching an initiative or writing to your local politician.
-(2021’s toolkits will be available to download by 16th June, check back soon!)
+Check out our Get Involved page with lots of resources to make it easy for you to get involved, whether that’s organising a speaker events, launching an initiative or writing to your local politician.